TWA Flight 847: 2:20 a.m. (EET)

 The aircraft arrived in Beirut for the second time.

 The hijackers had systematically and regularly beaten all military passengers.
-During this stop, they selected U.S. Navy diver, Robert Stethem, beat him, shot him in the right temple, dumped his corpse onto the tarmac, then shot him again.
+During this stop, they selected U.S. Navy Seabee Robert Stethem, beat him, shot him in the right temple, dumped his corpse onto the tarmac, then shot him again.

 During the stopover, seven American passengers, alleged to have Jewish-sounding surnames, were forced to deplane.
 They were taken to a Shia prison in Beirut, while an additional 12 terrorists boarded the flight.

 The airplane departed Beirut again at 5:40 a.m. with 119 people on board (97 passengers, 8 crew members, 14 terrorists).

 There is some discrepancy between sources as to when the Stethem incident occurred, with some sources indicating it took place during the first stop in Beirut, while others suggested it had occurred during the second.
 Overall, more reliable sources seem to agree the murder took place during the second stop.

 7:50 a.m.
 (CET)

 Flight 847 returned to Algiers and stayed there for the next 25 hours.

 The terrorists released three hostages from the aircraft shortly after landing.
 Algerian officials then boarded the plane to begin negotiations with the terrorists.

 The Greek government released an accomplice to the hijackers, Ali Atwa, who was flown to Algiers and joined other terrorists on the plane.
 In exchange, the hijackers released eight Greek citizens, including Greek popular singer Demis Roussos, who were then flown on a Greek government business jet from Algiers back to Athens.

 After further negotiations, another 58 hostages (53 passengers and all 5 female cabin crew members) were released in Algiers.